- Our Impact

 World Vision’s Jesse Eaves answers questions about the use of child soldiers around the world, including where progress has been made in eliminating this practice, where more work needs to be done, and what the United States can do to be a global leader in stopping it.

-In northern Uganda, abductions and war were once the biggest threat to children.
-Now, for 5-year-old Juliet and her family, the number-one concern is dirty water and poor sanitation.
+For 5-year-old Juliet and her family in northern Uganda, the number-one concern is dirty water and poor sanitation.
 Every day, these humanitarian crises deprive 1,600 children of life before they reach their fifth birthday.
+You can share your own birthday to help raise funds to provide clean water for children in need.
+Just $50 provides someone clean water for life!